 Making Daily Tasks Feel Achievable: UX for Task Wish

-Many people struggle with staying motivated on daily tasks—especially those with ADHD.
-Task Wish turns productivity into a playful habit-forming experience.
+Many people struggle with staying motivated on daily tasks - especially those with ADHD and other neurodivergencies.
+Task Wish turns productivity into a playful, habit-forming experience.

 Gamified Healthcare App